dynamsoft-docs/capture-vision-docs-mobile/programming/android/release-notes/android-2.md

 #### Improved

 - Updated the error message of `initLicense` method.
-The methods will returns more detailed messages when failed to initialized the license.
+The method will return more detailed messages when failed to initialize the license.
 Warnings will be available if license initialization is successful but a part of the license key is invalid.

 #### New